home

 The anode connection to the top cap is four straps each set at right angles to one another.

-The TT100 has a special 12 pin base and a centre tapped heater.
+The TT100 has a 12 pin base and a centre tapped heater.
 With power applied to pins 1 and 12 the heater takes 12.6 Volts at 1.6 Amps.
 The anode dissipation is 100 Watts and the screen can dissipate up to 10 Watts.
 The cathode current has a maximum peak value of 2,000 mA.
 To improve the frequency of operation several pins are used for critical electrodes.

 The TT100 came with a slide-on set of heat sinking fins.
 The outside diameter is 100 mm and it is 69 mm tall.